DoduCode/Dodu_Creations/README.md

 # Important Notice
 Updates are not going to happen soon as I am working on making my own GUI tool, updates of the GUI tool will be posted here.
 But you are welcome to make changes.
+Simple updates like cropping would be done after a week.

 # Date Project Created
 Actual File: ‎Monday, ‎March ‎28, ‎2022, ‏‎2:57:46 PM|